1926–27 Port Vale F.C. season

 The 1926–27 season was Port Vale's eighth consecutive season of football (21st overall) in the English Football League.
-Vale finished in eighth position for the third season running, obtaining 45 points, this time coming nine points off promotion to the top tier in English football.
-For the first time in the club's history, they played in a league above rivals Stoke City.
-Wilf Kirkham broke a club record by scoring 38 league goals, and 41 goals in all competitions.
-He scored six braces, four hat-tricks, and also scored four goals in one game.
+Under the management of Joe Schofield and the chairmanship of Frank Huntbach, the club secured 45 points from 16 wins, 13 draws, and 13 losses.
+This performance placed them nine points shy of promotion to the top tier, and for the first time in the club's history, they played in a higher division than their local rivals, Stoke City.

+A standout feature of the season was the prolific performance of forward Wilf Kirkham, who set a club record by scoring 38 league goals and 41 goals in all competitions.
+His remarkable tally included six braces, four hat-tricks, and a four-goal game.
+Kirkham's contributions were instrumental in Vale's attacking success.
+Defensively, right-back Jack Maddock played all 42 league matches, and goalkeeper Tom Fern made 41 appearances, showcasing the team's consistency in key positions.

+In cup competitions, Vale advanced to the Fourth Round of the FA Cup, defeating Clapton Orient in a replay before facing First Division Arsenal.
+After a draw at home, they were narrowly defeated 1–0 at Highbury.
+In the North Staffordshire Infirmary Cup, Vale were runners-up, losing 5–0 to Stoke City in the final.
+Despite the heavy defeat, the match raised £365 for the local hospital.

+Off the pitch, the club faced financial challenges and sought to relocate back to the Athletic Ground.
+However, negotiations with the council were unsuccessful, as they offered only £20,000 for the land at the Old Recreation Ground and refused to waive the first option on a repurchase, effectively ending the club's relocation plans.
+The season concluded with Port Vale maintaining their position in the Second Division, continuing their steady presence in English football's second tier.

 Overview

 Second Division

 The pre-season additions included Stoke left-half Vic Rouse and Stockport County half-back George Whitcombe.

-The season started with just one defeat in the opening ten games, the defeat coming against relegation candidates Darlington.
-Going into October the club suffered from injuries, meaning that four of the five games that month ended in defeat, with just two goals scored.
-Goalkeeper Tom Fern was one of the injured, and so 44-year-old Howard Matthews was re-signed, having left the club nineteen years earlier.
+The season started with just one defeat in the opening ten games, the defeat coming in a "thrilling" 4–2 loss at relegation candidates Darlington two days after the 2–1 opening day victory at Bradford City.
+Vale came from behind to draw 4–4 at Preston North End.
+The run concluded with a disappointing 1–1 home draw with bottom club Wolverhampton Wanderers.
+Going into October, the club suffered from injuries, meaning that four of the five games that month ended in defeat, with just two goals scored.
+Goalkeeper Tom Fern was one of the injured, and so 44-year-old Howard Matthews was re-signed, having left the club 19 years earlier.
 To boost the strike-force Stewart Littlewood and Jack Simms were signed from Luton Town and Leek Alexandra respectively.
 The week after a 6–2 defeat at Fulham, the "Valiants" returned to thrash Grimsby Town 6–1, Kirkham bagging a hat-trick.

-In January, Alfred Strange felt unsettled and so was transferred to The Wednesday in exchange for Harry Anstiss and an unknown sum of money.
-Strange would later win twenty caps for England in his 30s, whereas Anstiss settled in well at the Vale, scoring eleven goals in fifteen league games during his debut season.
-Meanwhile, injuries occasionally savaged the Vale team, with even Jack Lowe being forced to end his run of 123 consecutive games after spraining his ankle.
-As the season drew to a close secretary Joe Schofield was made manager, meaning he was better able to work with the younger players.